autodesk-platform-services/aps-takeoff.exchange.csv/README.md

 ## Prerequisites

-1. **Forge Account**: Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+1. **APS Account**: Learn how to create a APS Account, activate subscription and create an app at [this tutorial](https://tutorials.autodesk.io/).
 2. **ACC Account**: must be Account Admin to add the app integration.
-[Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+[Learn about provisioning](https://tutorials.autodesk.io/#provision-access-in-other-products).
 3. **Autodesk Takeoff**: Create ACC project, activate Takeoff module, according to [the guide](https://knowledge.autodesk.com/support/takeoff/learn-explore/caas/CloudHelp/cloudhelp/ENU/Takeoff-GS/files/Getting-Started-Takeoff-html.html)
 4. **Node.js**: basic knowledge with [**Node.js**](https://nodejs.org/en/).
 5. **JavaScript** basic knowledge with **jQuery**

 For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL.
+Visit the [APS Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+For this new app, use **http://localhost:3000/api/aps/callback/oauth** as Callback URL.
 Finally take note of the **Client ID** and **Client Secret**.

 ## Running locally